mkearney/data-scribers/content/post/2018-08-05-more-on-graph-inspection.md

   - jacobbuckmancom
 ---

-The computational graph is not just a nebulous, immaterial abstraction; it is a computational object that exists, and can be inspected.
-Complicated graphs are difficult to debug if we are representing them entirely in our heads, but inspecting and debugging the actual graph object makes thigs much[... <i class="fas fa-external-link-alt"></i>](https://jacobbuckman.com/post/graph-inspection/)
+The computational graph is not just a nebulous, immaterial abstraction; it is a computational object that exists, and can be inspected[... <i class="fas fa-external-link-alt"></i>](https://jacobbuckman.com/post/graph-inspection/)